growthbook/growthbook-php/README.md

 ## Installation

-Growth Book is available on Composer:
+GrowthBook is available on Composer:

 `composer require growthbook/growthbook`